Higher-order approximate confidence intervals: Introduction

-In applied statistics it is often the case that the practitioner wishes to estimate the parameters of a statistical model fitted to a dataset.
+In applied statistics it is often the case that the practitioner wishes to estimate the parameters of a statistical model fitted to a data set.
 A point estimate is a single realization from the distribution of the possible values of the chosen estimator and does not carry information on its uncertainty.
 An uncertainty description is provided by confidence intervals.

 Confidence intervals can, in principle, be constructed from the distribution of the estimator, but the exact distribution is unknown except in particular situations.
-The most common approach for estimating parameters of a parametric family of distributions is the use of maximum likelihood estimates (MLEs) coupled with the corresponding first-order asymptotic normal approximation.
+The most common approach for estimating parameters of a parametric family of distributions is the use of Wald-type confidence intervals, i.e. maximum likelihood estimates (MLEs) coupled with the corresponding first-order asymptotic normal approximation.
 For large sample sizes, this approach is reasonably reliable and leads to virtually unbiased estimates and confidence intervals with approximately correct coverage.
 In small and moderate sized samples, the distribution of the MLEs may be far from normal, exhibiting bias, skewness, and also kurtosis that are not compatible with the normal distribution.
+Other standard methods for constructing confidence intervals are based on the score statistic and the signed likelihood ratio statistic, but both rely on first-order asymptotics.

 A vast literature on bias adjustments for MLEs is available; see for instance \citet{FIRTH}, \citet{FERRARICRIBARI98}, \citet{CORDEIROCRIBARI}, \citet{PAGUI}, and references therein.
 For a review paper, see \citet{KOSMIDIS}.
 Additionally, effort has been made to correct the coverage of approximate confidence intervals in limited samples. \citet{BARTLETT} proposed an approximate confidence interval based on a skewness correction to the score function.
 An alternative possible approach is the use of computer intensive methods such as the bootstrap procedure \citep{DICICCIOEFRON}.